 - Take the foundation courses through NYU when you begin the MS program.
 Students who have not completed some or any of the foundation courses will have the outstanding courses added to their Plan of Study to be taken alongside graduate-level courses.
 Once students begin the program at NYU, they may not take courses at another university for transfer credit into the program at NYU.

 NYU’s graduate program will certify to ASHA that the requirements for clinical certification have been met.
-Thus, the faculty in the Department of Communicative Sciences and Disorders at NYU must be convinced that the foundation courses taken elsewhere are equivalent in breadth, depth, and rigor to courses at NYU.
-In addition, students must demonstrate that they have mastered the information in the required foundation courses by earning a grade of B or higher in all foundation courses taken at another university or they will be required to take the course again at NYU.
+Thus, the faculty in the Department of Communicative Sciences and Disorders at NYU must determine that the foundation courses taken elsewhere are equivalent in breadth, depth, and rigor to courses at NYU.
+In addition, students must demonstrate that they have mastered the information in the required foundation courses by earning a grade of C or higher in all foundation courses taken at another university or they will be required to take the course again at NYU.
 Students must earn a C or better in all foundation courses taken at NYU or they will be required to take the course again.

 Students are required to submit the appropriate documentation to the department to ensure that the content of their completed course work is sufficient in terms of breadth and depth.
 This includes a thorough review of the course syllabus.
 Students may also be asked to provide information pertaining to the course texts, exams, notes, and at times a one-to-one discussion, to demonstrate working knowledge of the information in a foundation course to determine course equivalency.
 Courses for which equivalence cannot be established must be taken as part of the graduate program.